 As you’ll know, space to spread your toes is an important factor in managing Morton’s Neuroma which is why foot sleeves are a popular option.
 Foot sleeves allow the toes to spread completely which helps to stop your Morton’s Neuroma from being compressed.

-The SB Sox Compression Foot Sleeves feature a ribbed arch which helps to keep them in place along with a breathable, moisture-wicking material which allows your feet to breathe and keeps them dry.
+The SB Sox Compression Foot Sleeves feature a ribbed arch which helps to keep them in place along with a breathable, moisture-wicking material that allows your feet to breathe and keeps them dry.

 If you’re after more warmth then it’s difficult to find a better running sock for Morton’s Neuroma than the Smartwool PHD Run Light Elite.

-If your Morton’s Neuroma is aggravating you more than usual, then the extra space of the SB Sox Foot Sleeves may give you extra relief.
+If your Morton’s Neuroma is aggravating you more than usual and you feel you need even more space around your toes, then the extra space of the SB Sox Foot Sleeves may give you extra relief.

+As a Morton’s Neuroma sufferer, I know how painful and frustrating this condition can be, especially if you’re a runner.
 I’ve been able to successfully manage my Morton’s Neuroma without surgery or injections – I hope this list of the best running socks for Morton’s Neuroma will help you do the same.
+Now make sure you check out my article on the best running shoes for Morton’s Neuroma!